DigitalBrainJS/cp-axios/README.md

     console.warn(`We got an error: ${err}`);
 });

-// other request will aborted if one fails
+// other request will be aborted if one fails

 // setTimeout(()=> chain.cancel(), 1000); // abort the request after 1000ms
 ````